 The pizzas are positively addictive, fired to a crisp-chewy bubbled edge crust on an 800-degree fire-deck pizza hearth, topped with a choice of artisan cheeses including soy-based, and finished with green goodies like marinara, wild arugula, exotic mushrooms, Calabrian chiles, escarole, and such.

 Nearly all ingredients are sourced from Sonoma County, and many are so fresh they come from Sebastopol-based boutique farmers, ranchers, cheesemakers, and foragers.
 Dishes change often, but look for delights like Laguna Farms mixed greens tossed with shaved radishes and sweet carrots in Nana Mae’s Organics apple cider vinegar; and Rainbow’s End goat milk vanilla panna cotta topped in cherries.

 Chef Ryan Fancher works in a Sonoma Wine Country-style setting, in a mahogany barn with pitchforks on the walls, next door to Barndiva owner Jil Hales's art gallery, Studio Barndiva.

-Just a few of the farms it partners with include Bellwether Farms, Early Bird's Place, Mix Garden, The Patch, Philo Apple Farm, and Preston of Dry Creek.
+Just a few of the farms it partners with include Bellwether Farms, Early Bird's Place, Mix Garden, The Patch, Philo Apple Farm, and Preston Farm & Winery.
 That translates into mouthwatering dishes like cauliflower soup with caramelized florets, raisin, fried caper, toasted almond, and sage; and sautéed Pacific swordfish with fregola sarda, green goddess, cracked crab, olive, and tomato confit.

 231 Center St., Healdsburg, 707-431-0100